FlyRanch/figurefirst/docs/basic_usage.rst

 Designing a layout
 -------------------

 So how do you design a layout?
-The easyest approach is to use inkscape and take advantage of the figurefirst extensions to tag the axes with unique names.
+The easiest approach is to use inkscape and take advantage of the figurefirst extensions to tag the axes with unique names.
 We create a new document specifying the height and width of the figure in the document properties menu.
 Next we use the rectangle tool to draw boxes where we want our axis to appear within the figure.
-Finaly, we give these axes names using the tagaxis extension.
+Finally, we give these axes names using the tagaxis extension.
 The screenshot below shows the tagaxis dialog box being used to tag a box with the name 'ax1'.

 .. image:: images/tag_dialogue.png